pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionCachingFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionCachingFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TableFieldSourceDefinitionCachingFactoryService extends RevTableFieldSourceDefinitionCachingFactoryService<TableFieldSourceDefinition.TypeId, TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId> {
+export interface TableFieldSourceDefinitionCachingFactory extends RevTableFieldSourceDefinitionCachingFactory<TableFieldSourceDefinition.TypeId, TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId> {
 }

 // Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)